mshojaei77/open-notebook/README.md

    - Retrieves context from the knowledge base for each user query.
    - Uses OpenAI's language models to generate responses based on the provided context and user query.

-## Files

-- `main.py`: The main application script.
-- `settings.json`: Configuration file for model and other parameters.
-- `system_prompt.txt`: The system prompt used by OpenAI's language model.
-- `.env`: File to store environment variables, including the OpenAI API key.

 ## Contributing

 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Acknowledgments